sprucelabsai/developer.spruce.ai/errors/index.md

 1. **Definition:** `./src/errors/{{nameCamel}}.definition.ts`
     * Where the actual definition lives
     * Extends `ISchemaDefinition`, so you already know how it works!
-    * Make your changes and run `spruce error:sync` to update the interface files
+    * Make your changes and run `spruce error:sync` to update the interface files (if not already running `spruce watch`)
 2. **Error subclass**: `./src/errors/Error.ts`
     * The error class that extends `BaseSpruceError` from `@sprucelabs/error`
     * Switch statement in `friendlyReason` to generate helpful error messages